jhyuklee/jhyuklee.github.io/blogs/phrase-retrieval-and-beyond/README.md

 Since the inference time for computing the question vector is relatively trivial (compared to reading multiple long passages) and MIPS can be efficiently implemented with sub-linear time search algorithms, this type of model can be very useful when scaling extractive QA models.
 <br><br>
 While conceptually simple, Seo et al. (2018) [<a href='#reference'>1</a>] didn't actually evaluate their model in a large-scale setting such as using the entire Wikipedia (i.e., open-domain QA), but only reported the performance when a single gold passage is given for each question.
-In this setup, they pointed out that since we now need to process the passages <b>in a query-agnostic way</b>, meaning that we feed passages alone without prepending any questions as in cross attention models (compare Figure 1 and 2), the performance of PIQA falls behind existing extractive QA models as shown in Table 1.
+In this setup, they pointed out that since we now need to process the passages <b>in a query-agnostic way</b>, meaning that our passage representations are not informed by the posed question as in cross attention models (compare Figure 1 and 2), the performance of PIQA falls behind existing extractive QA models as shown in Table 1.
 <p align="center">
     <img src="images/piqa-table.png" alt="" class="figure-img img-fluid" alt="Responsive image" style="margin:20px" width="500px">
     <br>Table 1.
 Phrase-indexed QA models (denoted as PI) fall behind existing QA models. <br> Evaluated on SQuAD where a single gold passage is given for each question.
 </p>
-This observation is very similar to the one that we see between bi-encoder models and cross-encoder models for learning passage representations (PIQA essentially means doing QA with bi-encoder models).
+This observation can be understood as the gap between bi-encoder and cross-encoder models.
 Given the philosophy of PIQA, we are now ready to talk about <b>phrase retrieval</b>.
 <hr>